dadkakdead/MagicBox/README.md

 - [Configure PythonAnywheres's notebooks to use the same virtual environment]

 ## Farewell ##
-I would be happy to hear any feedback/news from about how you use **ntReport** in real life.
-Please fee free to contact me by e-mail at devrazdev@gmail.com.
+I would be happy to hear any feedback/news about how you use **ntReport** in real life.
+Feel free to write me at devrazdev@gmail.com.
 Thank you.

 [5$]: <https://www.pythonanywhere.com/pricing/>